-Work Package 2: Co-design & Co-development For the co-design sessions, a consent form is distributed among the attendees before the workshops start.
-All data gathered during the sessions will be stored in the project GSuite.
-Work Package 5: Upscaling WP5 will not use any personal data Work Package 6: Capacity Building & Dissemination An important part of the BESTMAP communication effort is dedicated to Social Media Networks.
+Work Package 6: Capacity Building & Dissemination

+An important part of the BESTMAP communication effort is dedicated to Social Media Networks.
 BESTMAP project is actively present on three different platforms - Linkedin, Twitter and Facebook.
 The strategic goal of BESTMAP activities on Social Media is to inform the audience about project activities, to attract people to join and to disseminate project results.

 Posting content on Social Media has many ethical concerns from how to adopt transparency to how to protect private data of either followers or participants of the project.
 In the process of collecting and analyzing data for other activities of the BESTMAP project, some information might be interesting for sharing on Social Media.
 Nevertheless, in order to respect ethical codex, none of the personal or confidential data will be shared on BESTMAP social media accounts under any circumstances.
-Information such as general conclusions or aggregated statistics will be considered for sharing if their content might be useful for a wider community of if they may contribute to better understanding BESTMAP project results.
-6. Other Issues No further issues are foreseen at this time.
+Information such as general conclusions or aggregated statistics will be considered for sharing if their content might be useful for a wider community or if they may contribute to better understanding BESTMAP project results.

+6. Other Issues

+No further issues are foreseen at this time.